Infouktour3/project02x/README.md

 Click Local
 Copy repository
 Open Git-Bash
-Change the current working directory to the location where you want the cloned directory.
+Changed the current working directory to the location where you want the cloned directory.
-Type git clone, and then paste the URL you copied [view](https://github.com/Infouktour3/project02x.git). git clone https://github.com/Infouktour3/project02x press enter.
+Typed git clone, and then paste the URL you copied [view](https://github.com/Infouktour3/project02x.git). git clone https://github.com/Infouktour3/project02x press enter.
 Cloning into

 ... remote: Enumerating objects: 160, done.